 When can Baby Goats Digest the Nutrients in Hay?

-At this age, baby goats mainly digest fiber from hay that improves the development of the epithelial lining of their rumen.
-This will ultimately increase the absorption of their nutrients capacity.
-Furthermore, you can also provide baby goats some minerals for their muscle growth.
+At this age, baby goats mainly digest fiber from hay which improves the development of the epithelial lining of their rumen.
+This will ultimately increase the absorption of their nutrient capacity.
+Furthermore, you can also provide baby goats with some minerals for their muscle growth.
 But keep in mind that you can only give them loose minerals to facilitate digestion.

 How to Facilitate Baby Goat for Hay Feeding

 During weaning, separate baby goats from their mother.
 Offer hay as an open choice food.
-If you are bottle-feeding your baby goats, you can gradually lengthen out their bottle feedings by a couple of hours and reduce the number of times each day they nurse from the bottle.
+If you are bottle-feeding your baby goats, you can gradually reduce their bottle feedings by a couple of hours and reduce the number of times they nurse from the bottle each day.
 During this period, make sure your goats have plenty of hay to eat.

 A baby goat likes to try new food and will start nibbling consistently.
-This will automatically drive baby goat attention towards hay without extra effort.
+This will automatically drive baby goat attention toward hay without extra effort.

 What to Feed a Separated Baby Goat?